-The Board of Directors has ten authorized seats.
-Mr. Halvorson has notified the Company of his decision to retire and will not seek re-election at the Annual Meeting.
-Immediately prior to the Annual Meeting, the authorized size of the Board will be reduced to nine.
-All of the Company's current directors, except Mr. Halvorson, have been nominated for re-election at the Annual Meeting to serve a one-year term expiring at the 2017 Annual Meeting of Stockholders or until a successor has been duly elected and qualified.
+The Board of Directors has nine authorized seats.
+Mr. Stalk has notified the Company of his decision to retire and will not seek re-election at the Annual Meeting.
+Jami Dover Nachtsheim and all of the Company's current directors, except Mr. Stalk, have been nominated for election at the Annual Meeting to serve a one-year term expiring at the 2018 Annual Meeting of Stockholders or until a successor has been duly elected and qualified.

-Craig H. Barratt, Michael A. Friedman, Gary S. Guthart, Ph.D., Amal M. Johnson, Keith R. Leonard, Jr., Alan J. Levy, Ph.D., Mark J. Rubash, Lonnie M. Smith, and George Stalk Jr. have been nominated by the Board of Directors to serve as directors.
+Craig H. Barratt, Michael A. Friedman, Gary S. Guthart, Ph.D., Amal M. Johnson, Keith R. Leonard, Jr., Alan J. Levy, Ph.D., Jami Dover Nachtsheim, Mark J. Rubash, and Lonnie M. Smith have been nominated by the Board of Directors to serve as directors.
 Please refer to "Directors and Corporate Governance" section above for the nominees' biographies.